Puff pastry is your friend. And if you don't know that yet, let me introduce you by making this quick and easy summer appetizer.

 - olive oil, salt, pepper

 - 1/4 cup chopped herbs (I used basil and oregano)

 - 1 tablespoon good quality mustard of your choice (I used one that had horseradish in it)

 Thaw the frozen puff pastry by either putting it in the fridge overnight or laying it out on the counter, wrapped, for about 30 minutes.
 Preheat the oven to 400 degrees F.

-Meanwhile, cut the cherry tomatoes in half and toss in a bowl with some olive oil, salt, pepper and the chopped herbs.
+Meanwhile, cut the cherry tomatoes in half and place them cut side down on a double thickness of paper towel and allow to drain for about 30 minutes.
+Toss in a bowl with some olive oil, salt, pepper and the chopped herbs.